-- 1 tbsp porcini oil (or use extra virgin olive oil)
+- 1 tablespoon porcini oil, (or use extra virgin olive oil)

 - 3 cups vegetable broth (preferably the liquid used to rehydrate the porcini mushrooms; see Recipe Note #2)

-Set a rack in the center of the oven and preheat oven to 375º.
+- Set a rack in the center of the oven and preheat oven to 375º.
 Make sure that the hens are completely dry: if not, pat dry again with paper toweling.
-Sprinkle some of the salt and pepper (about 1/8 tsp of each for each bird) into the cavities of the game hens.
-Stuff 1 lemon quarter, 1/2 shallot, and 2 herb sprigs into each cavity.
+Sprinkle some of the salt and pepper (about ⅛ teaspoon of each for each bird) into the cavities of the game hens.
+Stuff 1 lemon quarter, ½ shallot, and 2 herb sprigs into each cavity.
 Mix the remaining salt and pepper into the butter and rub all over the hens.
 Set hens aside.